 |Core Ratio||([AC1 + 70% SA + 70% ED]/BSB) x 100||133%||126%||+6%|

 1) Regulated insurance holding companies and non-operating insurance companies

-Explanation of Changes in Solvency Ratio in the Third Quarter of 2019
+Explanation of Changes in LICAT Ratio in the First Quarter of 2021: